-Input filter: The choice of the input filter components varies up on the low line and maximum output power of the DCM.
-Refer to the Filtering Guidelines Introduction section in the DCM Design Guide to design an input filter.
+The choice of the input and output filter components varies based on application environment, requirements, and operating conditions including low line and maximum output power of the DCM.
+Refer to the Filtering Guidelines section in the DCM Design Guide for design of input and output filter.